We'll Come To You

 When life goes wrong, we fight for what’s right.

 Have you been in an accident where the other party was at fault?
 Have you suffered a painful injury because of it?
 Our injury lawyers have represented injured South Carolinians in personal injury suits since 1959.
 With our firm on the case, you can rest assured that you’ll get the personalized attention you deserve.
 If you’ve been in an accident, it’s important to make sure that you understand your legal rights.
 South Carolina law on car crashes is complex, and the deadline for filing a claim can be short.
-Contact the Louthian Law Firm for help by calling us at 803-592-6231.
+Contact the The Louthian Firm Accident & Injury Lawyers for help by calling us at 803-592-6231.
 If you prefer, you can fill out our online contact form.

 available 24/7